Apoc101/GhettIBot/README.md

  Bot made as a spiritual successor to MazziottiBot, but letting it keep its own functionalities.
 Most of the code is commented, and the npm requirements are commented at the top of `bot.js`

  The prefix is `g!`

+ I used an environment variable for the token (omitted in the repo for obvious reasons) in a .env file, and if you want to learn how to do that, [check out this link](https://nodejs.dev/learn/how-to-read-environment-variables-from-nodejs).
  <br>

  ## List of commands: